snowpackdata/tools-github-learner/README.md

 # Check installed models (you should have at least one MLX model)
 llm mlx models

-# If no models are installed, download the default SmolLM model:
+# If no models are installed, download our default suggested Gemma-3 model:
+# We highly recommend using Instruction Trained (IT) models for best results, rather than PT (Pre-trained)
+# We also recommend QAT (Quantized Aware Training) models for even better performance when compressing memory
 llm mlx download-model mlx-community/gemma-3-12b-it-8bit

 # Or register an existing model from your Hugging Face cache:
 llm mlx import-models

 # For better performance, try a larger model (if your system can handle it):
-llm mlx download-model mlx-community/gemma-3-27b-it-8bit
+llm mlx download-model mlx-community/gemma-3-27b-it-qat-4bit
 ```

 ## Project Structure